yifanjiang/moztrap/README.rst

 https://github.com/mozilla/moztrap/

-This fork aims to provide code for Libreoffice manual test project, which is distributed and deployed with Libreoffice specific hacks and features based on a particular upstream branch.
-The running instance of Libreoffice Moztrap can be found:
+This fork aims to provide code for LibreOffice manual test project, which is distributed and deployed with LibreOffice specific hacks and features based on a particular upstream branch.
+The running instance of LibreOffice Moztrap can be found:

 http://manual-test.libreoffice.org/